danbev/learning-ai/notes/llava.md

 ```
 Now, we have gone through `clip_image_build_graph` before, but this time we are
 passing in the normalized patches.
+And recall that this is the computation graph for images.

 Next the inputs will be set:
 ```c++